 A well-performing website helps communicate and establish your brand image, which ultimately benefits your project or business.
 It can also improve the website’s ranking on search engine results pages.

 This article will discuss website performance’s importance, affecting factors, and metrics.
-We will also explain how to analyze web page performance and answer common related questions.

 What Is Website Performance?